monica85rodrigues/cake-demo/README.md

 **Note:** You have tools to run unit tests for XUnit or others.
 Explore it!

 > Read my build.cake and try to understand it!
-I know, it's a very very simple example :D :D
+I know, it's a very very simple example :smiley: :smiley: